It’s too late to learn something new.

 5. Your book is known for its meticulous details in Isla’s planning.
 How did you balance giving enough detail without overwhelming the reader?

 That was hard.
-I’ve read books where there was too much detail. and I got bored and skipped pages.
+I’ve read books where there it had too much detail and I got bored and skipped pages.
 I wanted to make sure there was enough detail that the reader can form the pictures in their mind but not enough that it switched them off.
 I am all about keep it simple and to the point.

 6. What’s the most important thing to keep in mind when writing a psychological thriller like this?